Will Purdue cover the spread vs. Xavier? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- Last year, the Boilermakers averaged 72.7 points per game, just 1.4 fewer points than the 74.1 the Musketeers allowed.

-- When Purdue totaled more than 74.1 points last season, it went 10-6 against the spread and 16-0 overall.
+- When Purdue put up more than 74.1 points last season, it went 10-6 against the spread and 16-0 overall.

+- The Musketeers' 80.9 points per game last year were 18.2 more points than the 62.7 the Boilermakers allowed.

+- Xavier went 15-12 against the spread and 23-8 overall when it scored more than 62.7 points last season.

 Bet on this or any college basketball matchup at BetMGM